CelestialMagic/simproject/README.txt

 =Bugs=
 -The visitor occasionally jitters if it hits a corner of a pen.
 We believe this was fixed, but it may occur.
 -The visitor also may appear to "float" due to jagged parts of the NavMesh pushing it off the ground.
+-Visitors colliding with large buildings may shake violently afterwards.
+-Animals may randomly have issues with pathfinding to players in a specific orientation.

 =Unity Asset Store Assets=